maikewu/forms/docs/fields/25-prefill-rules.md

 | `customPropertyValueToDateTime` | `UNKNOWN`| `REMBERG_DATETIME` | Converts the customPropertyValue (which can have many types) to a `REMBERG_DATETIME`

 The following examples illustrate the extraction of a custom property, the custom property ID is always placed in between the [] brackets after the step `workOrderToCustomPropertyValue` or `assetToCustomPropertyValue`:

+**Note**: Some custom property derived values first need be mapped to a real readable value, especially values from a custom property multi select.
+The following examples will illustrate the mapping process:

 ```json (CompanySingleSelect)